Visit Merseyside Youth AssociationMYA

 "As a family we're quite anxious about what's going to happen to us, we feel quite isolated."
 Dad

-Which members of the workforce is this programme aimed at?
+Which workforce members is this programme aimed at?

 The course is aimed at all frontline workforce and professionals working closely with children and young people, and their families, including: